 Depending on how your mouse is set up, select the game.
 Adjust the mouse’s sensitivity and DPI.

 After that, select the game in which you want to apply the identical configurations by selecting it from the list.
-In order to have the same gaming experience in the new game, you’ll need to adjust the sensitivity level here.
+To have the same gaming experience in the new game, you’ll need to adjust the sensitivity level here.

 This tool’s user interface is designed with gamers in mind.